Jaiganeshjk12/kasten-prom-agent/README.md

 3.  **Install the Chart:**

     Navigate to the directory containing the `prometheus-agent-chart` folder (e.g., if `prometheus-agent-chart` is in your current directory).
+    * **Example for using Basic Auth and tls ca certificate for remote write endpoint:**
     ```bash
     helm install k10-prom-agent kasten-prom-agent/kasten-prom-agent  \
       --namespace kasten-io \